NureniJamiu/ekopulse/README.md

-# EcoPulse - Environmental Issue Reporting Platform
+# EkoPulse - Environmental Issue Reporting Platform

-EcoPulse is a comprehensive web application designed to help citizens of Lagos, Nigeria report environmental issues and enable authorities to track and respond to them efficiently.
+EkoPulse is a comprehensive web application designed to help citizens of Lagos, Nigeria report environmental issues and enable authorities to track and respond to them efficiently.
 The platform features real-time updates, interactive mapping, and role-based access control.

 ## 🌟 Features